Israeli and Palestinian prime ministers to meet

 Fayyad will become the highest-level Palestinian official to have met Netanyahu since the negotiations broke off.

-But the talks, which officials on both sides said would be held after the Jewish holiday of Passover, ending on April 14, will not be attended by Palestinian President Mahmoud Abbas.
+But the upcoming talks, which the officials on both sides said would be held after Jewish holiday of Passover that ends on April 14, will not be attended by the highest-ranking Palestinian leader in the West Bank, President Mahmoud Abbas.

+Nabil Shaath, a senior official in Abbas's Fatah movement, said the Palestinian letter to Netanyahu "is an assessment of where we are" in the peace process.

 The Palestinians, on the other hand, "have done all our duties of keeping security and better governance", Shaath said in English.

-An Israeli settlement watchdog said tenders had been issued to build more than 1,000 new settler homes, mostly in parts of East Jerusalem that Israel annexed as part of its capital in a move never recognised internationally.

-More than 800 are planned for an area called Har Homa, whose expansion would effectively block off East Jerusalem, which the Palestinians want as their future capital, from the Palestinian city of Bethlehem in the West Bank, said Lior Amihai, spokesman for the Peace Now group.

-Netanyahu has said the pre-1967 borders are indefensible for Israel and that the future of settlements, which Palestinians fear could deny them a viable state, should be decided in negotiations.
+Netanyahu has called the pre-1967 borders indefensible and said the future of settlements, which Palestinians fear could deny them a viable state, should be decided in negotiations.

-"I want to resolve the conflict with the Palestinians because I do not want a bi-national state," Netanyahu told a news conference on Tuesday.
+"I want to resolve the conflict with the Palestinians because I do not want a bi-national state," Netanyahu said at a news conference on Tuesday marking the third anniversary of his right-wing government.

 "Ensuring the existence of a Jewish state is not just a matter of separation, it is also a matter of security, defence and keeping our vital, national interests," he said.